Huawei: Banned and Permitted In Which Countries? List and FAQ

 - Initial Publication Date: This article was originally published February 3, 2019.

-- Ongoing Article Updates: This article was most recently updated on November 15, 2019 with new details from Germany and the United States.
+- Ongoing Article Updates: This article was most recently updated on January 21, 2020, with recent updates from Austria, the European Union, United Kingdom and more.

 Q: What Is Huawei Technologies’ business focus?